Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

+---
-All About Premenstrual Dysphoric Disorder (PMDD)
+title: All About Premenstrual Dysphoric Disorder (PMDD)
+source: Psych Central
+category: Depression
+language: English
+---

 How is PMDD different from PMS?
 Is there any relief?
 Here’s what to know about premenstrual dysphoric disorder.

 For the vast majority of women worldwide, premenstrual symptoms are a certainty, like clockwork.

-Premenstrual syndrome (PMS) affects up to 90%Trusted Source of women during their reproductive years.
+Premenstrual syndrome (PMS) affects up to 90% of women during their reproductive years.

 For 3–8% of menstruating women, the mental and physical symptoms brought on by their menstrual cycle are so severe that PMS doesn’t accurately describe them.